setrar/as/programming-with-64-bit-ARM-assembly-language/Chapter 3/ios/README.md

 # iOS

-:x: I was able to the iOS example only by using iOS Target 13.x which is no longer available for iPhone 5s
+:x: I was able to run the iOS example only by using iOS Target 13.x which is no longer available for iPhone 5s

 - [x] Create a project using the below setup.
 - [x] Add a new `Assembly File` called `HelloWorld`